thingsdb/ThingsDocs/v0/content/collection-api/type_info.md

 `methods` | Object with methods where the key is the method name and the value an object containing information about the closure.

 {{% notice info %}}
-Methods information will contain the definition of the attached closure ***only*** when the user has at least `MODIFY` privileges on the collection containing the type.
+Methods information will contain the definition of the attached closure ***only*** when the user has at least `EVENT` privileges on the collection containing the type.
 {{% /notice %}}

 {{% notice note %}}